Apig-Sharbo/dotfiles/README.md

 breath2-icon-themes  |  is KDE breath2 icon theme
-breeze-icons  |  is KDE Breeze icon themes clipmenu  |  is a clipboard management using dmenu cmus | is terminal music player dmenu |  runs commands and provides a UI for selection dunst           |  is a suckless notification system dwm |  is suckless's window manager dwmblocks  |  serves as the modular status bar fzf  |  is a fuzzy finder tool j4-dmenu-desktop  |  is to find .desktop files and offer you a menu to start an application using dmenu lf-git          |  is an extensive terminal file manager that everyone likes
+breeze-icons  |  is KDE Breeze icon themes clipmenu  |  is a clipboard management using dmenu cmus  | is terminal music player dmenu  |  runs commands and provides a UI for selection dunst           |  is a suckless notification system dwm |  is suckless's window manager dwmblocks  |  serves as the modular status bar fd  |  a better find fzf  |  is a fuzzy finder tool j4-dmenu-desktop  |  is to find .desktop files and offer you a menu to start an application using dmenu lf-git          |  is an extensive terminal file manager that everyone likes